 - Hunting, target practice, or other use of weapons

-Personal photography is allowed, but any posed or formal photography (such as family, senior, engagement, wedding, and other portraits) taken by professional or hobby photographers, requires a photography permit.
-All parties must follow coronavirus restrictions for photo sessions.
+Personal photography is allowed, but posed and formal photography (such as family, senior, engagement, wedding, and other portraits) taken by professional or hobby photographers, requires a photography permit.

 Winding two-lane Arboretum/McCaffrey Drive passes through wetlands, prairie, woodland, and a residential neighborhood.
-The speed limit was reduced to 20 mph last fall (this applies to bicycles, too).
-New lines have been painted on the road, updated traffic signage has been installed, and crosswalks have been added where trails intersect the road.
+The speed limit is 20 mph (this applies to bicycles, too).
+Crosswalks indicate where trails intersect the road.

 Traffic volume is highest in spring – on foot, bicycle, and by car.
 Safety and access are both important.
 We ask all road users to share the road responsibly and respectfully.
 There is always a possibility that wildlife will be present.
 Please slow down, especially around blind curves, and make space for others.
 Do not stop or gather on the road.

 Drivers: Do not pass other cars.
 Do not stop in a traffic lane or park on the roadside.
-Only pass pedestrians and cyclists slowly, when there is room to pass, and do not pass around blind curves.
+Only pass pedestrians and cyclists slowly, when there is room to pass.
+Do not pass around blind curves.

 Cyclists: Ride no more than two abreast.
 Ride single file when it is safe for a car to pass.
 Do not pass motor vehicles.
 Bicycles are not allowed on trails.